DolphinPower/DolphinPower.github.io/pnp.md

 <img src="{{ '/media/images/IMG_0407.jpg' | relative_url }}" alt="A prototype">

 I also helped create a short tutorial on how to use the laser cutter in this process.
 Here is a snapshot from the tutorial, addressing common power settings for different materials.
+I will expand upon this tutorial in the future to include a more comprehensive guide available.

 <img src="{{ '/media/images/IMG_0697.jpg' | relative_url }}" alt="Tutorial">